Sanglorian/orcus/Orcus Rulebook - current.md

 When you describe an action not detailed elsewhere in the rules, the GM tells you whether that action is possible and what kind of roll you need to make, if any, to determine success or failure.

+## Aid Another (standard action)

+You can lend your aid to another creature in the completion of a skill check.
+See the Aid Another section of the Skills chapter.

 ## Basic Attack (standard action)

 With this action, you make a melee basic attack or a ranged basic attack.